Table of Contents

 37. American Bullador (American Bulldog + Labrador Retriever)

-Just like any other Lab mix, they do require at least a weekly brushing as their short but dense hair can still be prone to matting.
+Like any other Lab mix, they require at least a weekly brushing as their short but dense hair can still be prone to matting.

 Their nails are also hard and tend to grow fast, so trimming them every 2 to 3 weeks might be necessary.